mindplay-dk/readable/README.md

     throw new RangeException("expected value up to 100, got: " . readable::value($value));
 }
 ```

+Note that this library is not "better var_dump" - it won't color-code things or dump deep
+object graphs.
+There are plenty of other libraries for that sort of thing.

 Presently, this library consists of these simple functions: